himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 </center>

 The biggest con to getting a keyboard like the ergodox is the learning curve.
-It isn't something you will be able to pick up and immediately start using.
-You will have to sit down and play typing games daily to really start to feel comfortable.
+It isn't something that you will be able to pick up and immediately start using.
+It will require time and deliberate daily practice to really start to feel comfortable.
+If you know this going into it, it isn't that bad but can be extremely frustrating at first.

 ### Cost

-It is expensive, especially for a unique board you might hate.
-That being said, if the ergodox works for you, it actually isn't that bad of a deal.
-While expensive, the ergodox-ez is a solid board, with the ability to customize both it's hardware and firmware to fit your needs over a span of many years.
-When compared to other 'ergonomic' keyboards, it isn't really even priced that bad.
+It is expensive.
+Especially for a unique board that you might end up hating.
+With that said, if the ergodox works for you, the cost isn't as bad as it might initially appear.
+While expensive, the ergodox-ez is a solid board, with the ability to customize both it's hardware and firmware over a span of many years.
+On top of that, when compared to [other 'ergonomic' split keyboards](https://kinesis-ergo.com/products/#advantage2), the ergodox is priced rather fairly.

 ### It's difficult to switch back to my HHKB...

-Switching to my Laptop keyboards is mostly fine, but for whatever reason however... my HHKB feels so squished.
-I'm sure if I dedicated a few hours to using the HHKB this would go away, but I haven't done that yet.
+Switching to the keyboards on my laptops is mostly fine, but for whatever reason ...
+I can't type on my HHKB.
+It feels so squished, and I can't seem to naturally position my fingers on the correct keys anymore.
+I'm sure if I dedicate a few hours to using the HHKB this might go away, but I haven't done that yet.

 ## Conclusion